amartya26/File-Sharing-App-in-NodeJS/README.md

 # File-Sharing-App-in-NodeJS
-This is a backend for file sharing app which generates a sharable link to download a file with password protection.ion.
+This is a backend for file sharing app which generates a sharable link to download a file with password protection.

 Libraries used:-
 Express,